thecognifly/cognifly-python/README.md

 We advise setting up a service on the rapsberry pi to launch this script automatically on CogniFly at startup, so that the user doesn't need to SSH the drone.

-_Note: if using our Raspbian image on the Rasperry Pi, this service is set up already._
+_Note: if using our Raspbian image on the Raspberry Pi, this service is set up already._

 *Note: On the Raspberry Pi, the `cognifly-controller` command may not become available immediately after installation.
 If not, try closing the terminal and opening a new one.
 Worst case scenario, this command is an alias for `python3 -m cognifly controller`.*